wbarich/scrabble-champion/readme.md

 1. **retrieve_word_list()**: This function reads a list of English words from a file and cleans it up by converting all words to lowercase.
 This word list is the pool from which I draw replacements.

 2. **resample_word(word_list, input_word)**: This function takes an input word and resamples it from the word list.
 It filters words that start with the same letter and have the same length as the input word.
 If no matching word is found, it returns the original word.
 Otherwise, it randomly selects a word from the filtered list.
+To ensure that the response is speedy, `python's` list comprehension syntax is used.

 3. **split_input_sentence(input_sentence)**: This function splits the input sentence into individual words based on spaces.